porcelli-forks/uberfire-provisioning/README.md

 get sources from a remote repository and build those sources.
 Or get the generated binaries and create new runtimes into different providers.

 # Registry
 The registry module provides a place to store (in a distributed way) the information related with Repositories, Projects, Providers, Runtimes, Pipelines and builds.
+The registry is separated into different registries for different concepts:
+- Sources Registry
+- Build Registry
+- Runtime Registry
+- Pipelines Registry

 The Registry project should provide a distributed implementation that allows multiple Service layers to access the same data.